rackerlabs/support-how-to/content/how-to/fabric/fabric-ticketing/index.md

 <img width="945" alt="FT6" src="https://user-images.githubusercontent.com/98875667/156172786-71f7f0d1-5193-4fc4-a8f3-e4ef9b35a8b9.png">

-For all multi-cloud and non-dedicated users, the ticket navigation option will take you to the new ticketing application as shown in the above image.
+The ticket navigation option will take you to the new ticketing application as shown in the above image.

 The global dashboard view has tabs as listed below:
 * Tickets